 3. Select Your Twitter Feed Type

 Now let’s look at the type of feed you want to show on your WordPress website.
-This plugin comes with 6 different feed types to help you display specific types of content.
+This plugin comes with 6 different feed types to help you display different Twitter widget examples on your site:

 - User Timeline: This is the default feed shown on your website.
 It lists tweets from your main user timeline.
 If you like, you enter any Twitter user to display a feed of their tweets.

 - Hashtag: You can use this option to show Tweets that contain a specific hashtag.

 - Search: Use Twitter’s advanced search function here to display a fully tailored feed.
 For more help on how to build a Twitter search feed, see the documentation here.